CliffS/ikea-tradfri/README.md

 If the fourth parameter to `new tradfri` is `true`, the custom logging function will also be passed down to the [node-tradfri-client] library.

-All example code below assumes you have the `tradftri` variable above.
+All example code below assumes you have the `tradfri` variable above.

 ## Devices